EasyTier/easytier.github.io/en/guide/network/point-to-networking.md

 Subnet proxy information will automatically sync to each node in the virtual network, and each node will automatically configure the corresponding route.
 Node A can check whether the subnet proxy is effective through the following command.

-1. Check whether the routing information has beensynchronized, the proxy_cidrs column shows the proxied subnets.
+1. Check whether the routing information has been synchronized, the proxy_cidrs column shows the proxied subnets.

    ```sh
    easytier-cli route